mirakl/redux-lists/readme.md

               "id": "post2",
               "label": "My second post !",
               "description": "This is my second post",
-              "content": "Okay, this is my first post and it's about redux-list!", "author": "MANU"
+              "content": "Okay, this is my first post and it's about redux-lists!", "author": "MANU"
             },
             "post3": {